Camp Candy: Plot

 The show is set in a fictional summer camp run by John Candy.
 Twenty-six episodes of the series aired during the 1989 and 1990 television seasons on the NBC television network.
-Almost all episodes would begin where John Candy would be trying to show an outdoor skill to some kids, to which he would then be reminded of a story, where he would tell of the episode in narration.
-John was a dedicated and responsible leader of Camp Candy, a summer camp that was presumably built by him years ago with the help of the townspeople, Milo, Botch, and Molly, and he frequently tries to get various kids to get along.
-A majority of the episodes focused on John himself, namely having to stave off the bankruptcy or destruction of the camp due to the plots of Rex DeForest III or within his personal life and everyday struggles.
+Almost all episodes would begin with John Candy trying to demonstrate an outdoor skill (or on occasion, coach a sport) to some kids, which would reminded him of a story, which he would tell in the episode's narration.
+Candy was a dedicated and responsible leader of Camp Candy, a summer camp that was presumably built by him years ago with the help of the townspeople, Harry, Botch, and Molly, and he frequently tries to get various kids to get along.
+A majority of the episodes focused on Candy himself, namely having to stave off the bankruptcy or destruction of the camp due to the plots of Rex DeForest III or within everyday struggles.

 In the third season, Candy appeared in live action segments, talking about nature and ecology.
 Several characters originating from SCTV that were performed by Candy or otherwise also made guest appearances that season.